vipulchib/aws-cloudformation/README.md

           - {ID: !Ref ID}
       ```
      C. We will create a Resource for the Internet Gateway and we will name it **AristaVPCIGW**.
 The Internet Gateway will be
-     named as *'VPC-Arista-IGW'* but *'Arista'* portion of VPC's name will be derived from the VPC ID we defined in
+     named as *'VPC-Arista-IGW'* but *'Arista'* portion of VPC's name will be derived by referencing the VPC ID we defined in
      the Parameter section.
       ```
       AristaVPCIGW: